Trading strategies. Writing covered calls for income

 If you wrote that same $154 covered call every 2 weeks for 12 months and the stock stays below the strike price of the covered call, the premium you would earn overtime would help pay less for the stock (26*$154=$4,004) and generate additional positive cash flow.

-Selling covered call options helps to mitigate risks but it cannot eliminate them.
-However, when trading stocks and options combinations you have the opportunity to make more as you could see.
+Selling covered call stock options helps to mitigate risks but it cannot eliminate them.
+However, when trading stocks and best option trading strategy you have the opportunity to make more as you could see.